the-waypoint/the-waypoint.github.io/_posts/2016-11-17-gossip-house-1.md

 Pretty sweet.
 This is how you would go about implementing a framework into your Rails app without using gems.

 Next up...
-I will have a think about the Users and Post resources.
+I will have a think about the Users and Posts resources.